cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/4-consensus.md

 * How the challenge of reaching consensus in hierarchy-free, permissionless, and failure-prone distributed networks is conveniently revealed through the Byzantine Generals Problem, with **Byzantine Fault Tolerance (BFT)** being the blanket term for any mitigating strategies.
 * How **Proof-of-Work (PoW)** consensus assigns a difficult arbitrary task to block creation, with winning miners rewarded for the effort necessary to complete it.
 The volume of work done contributes to the security of the network, as any attempt to distort the historical record would demand potentially vast quantities of work which quickly become impractical as the valid chain continues to lengthen.
-* How **Proof-of-Authority (PoA)** provides a more energy efficient alternative to PoW at the cost of some centralization of power, by assigning block creation duties to "validator nodes" which are assumed to be trustworthy based on their preexisting authority.
+* How **Proof-of-Authority (PoA)** provides a more energy-efficient alternative to PoW at the cost of some centralization of power, by assigning block creation duties to "validator nodes" which are assumed to be trustworthy based on their preexisting authority.
 * How **Proof-of-Stake (PoS)** reduces the reliance on validator trust, as validators now undertake the duties of block creation in proportion to their stake of financial value in the network, earning rewards for beneficial behavior but having penalties levied on their stake for poor performance.
-* How PoS's extension, **Delegated Proof-of-Work (DPoS)**, restores some of the "democratic" aspect of PoW and reduces value centralization, as users are able to delegate their own stakes to those of the validators', sharing the rewards (and possibly penalties) associated with block creation through the network.
+* How PoS's extension, **Delegated Proof-of-Work (DPoS)**, restores some of the "democratic" aspect of PoW and reduces value centralization, as users are able to delegate their own stakes to those of the validators, sharing the rewards (and possibly penalties) associated with block creation through the network.
 * How **Practical Byzantine Fault Tolerance (pBFT)** represents the capacity for a distributed network to keep reaching consensus even if significant numbers of nodes are either failing to respond or are responding with wrong information.
 An example of pBFT in action is **CometBFT**, which underpins custom blockchains built with the Cosmos SDK.

 </HighlightBox>